Random Matrix Model for Eigenvalue Statistics in Random Spin Systems: Orthogonal Spin Chain

 As can be seen, both RM models reproduce $P_{\text{num}}\left( r^{\left( 1\right) }\right) $ to a satisfying accuracy at all disorder strengths, even at the transition region.
 Generally, the mixed ensemble gives better performance than the $\beta $ ensemble, especially for cases with large disorder.
 This is because, when approaching the MBL phase, eigenvalue correlations become significantly short-ranged, while $\beta $ ensemble preserves level correlations on \emph{all} ranges, which gives rise to larger deviations.
 These deviations will be more transparent when fitting higher-order spacing ratios.

-To be complete, we draw the evolution of proper model parameters $x_{\text{fit}}$ and $\beta _{\text{fit}}$ with respect to the randomness strength $h\in \left[ 1,5\right] $ in Fig.~\ref{fig:OrthNN}(c).
-We observe monotonic decreasing tendencies for $x_{\text{fit}}$ and $\beta _{ \text{fit}}$, both of which stand for decreasing level correlations, in consistent with physical intuition.
+To be complete, we draw the evolution of proper model parameters $x_{\text{ fit}}$ and $\beta _{\text{fit}}$ with respect to the randomness strength $ h\in \left[ 1,5\right] $ in Fig.~\ref{fig:OrthNN}(c).
+We observe monotonic decreasing tendencies for $x_{\text{fit}}$ and $\beta _{\text{fit}}$, both of which stand for decreasing level correlations, in consistent with physical intuition.

 Now we proceed to study the longer-range level correlations through the higher-order spacing ratios $P\left( r^{\left( n\right) }\right) $ with $n>1$ .
-To get an intuitive picture, we take the case with $h=3$ as a demonstration, which is at the critical region with large fluctuations.
-Results in Fig.~\ref{fig:OrthNN}(c) indicate the proper parameters are $x_{ \text{fit}}=0.36$ for the mixed ensemble and $\beta _{\text{fit}}=0.48$ for the $\beta $ ensemble, we hence draw the corresponding $P\left( r^{\left( 2\right) }\right) $ and $P\left( r^{\left( 3\right) }\right) $ of both models, and compare them to the physical data, as shown in Fig.~\ref {fig:NNN}.
+To get an intuitive picture, we take the case with $h=3$ as a demonstration, which is at the critical region with largest fluctuations.
+The proper parameters can be read from Fig.~\ref{fig:OrthNN}(c), which is $x_{ \text{fit}}=0.36$ for the mixed ensemble and $\beta _{\text{fit}}=0.48$ for the $\beta $ ensemble.
+We then draw the corresponding $P\left( r^{\left( 2\right) }\right) $ and $P\left( r^{\left( 3\right) }\right) $ of both models, and compare them to the physical data, the results are shown in Fig.~\ref{fig:NNN} .
 As we can see, both RM models show non-negligible deviations.
-More specifically, the peak of $P\left( r^{\left( 2/3\right) }\right) $ in the $\beta $ ensemble is higher than the physical data, meaning it \emph{overestimates} the longer-range level correlations, while the opposite is true for the mixed ensemble.
+More specifically, the peak of $P\left( r^{\left( 2/3\right) }\right) $ in the $ \beta $ ensemble is higher than the physical data, meaning it \emph{ overestimates} the longer-range level correlations, while the opposite is true for the mixed ensemble.

 Surprisingly, if we take a closer look at Fig.~\ref{fig:NNN}, we see the physical data lies roughly at the middle of the mixed ensemble and $\beta $ ensemble, which motivates us to draw the average of them, that is